Paul Tabinas

-Paul Bismarck Tabinas (タビナス・ポール・ビスマルク; born 5 July 2002) is a professional footballer who plays as a right back for Croatian Prva NL club Vukovar 1991.
+Paul Bismarck Tabinas (タビナス・ポール・ビスマルク; born 5 July 2002) is a professional footballer who plays as a right-back for Croatian HNL club Dinamo Zagreb.
 Born in Japan, he plays for the Philippines national team.

 Club career

-Tabinas scored his first goal for Iwate Grulla Morioka in a 13–0 Emperor's Cup win over Oyama SC.
+Tabinas scored his first goal for Iwate Iwate Grulla Morioka in a 13–0 Emperor's Cup win over Oyama SC on 23 May 2021.

+In February 2023, Tabinas joined Croatian club Vukovar 1991 on a contract that runs until 30 June 2026 after leaving Iwate Grulla Morioka at the end of the 2022 season.

+On 15 January 2026, Tabinas was officially announced as a new signing for Croatian Prva HNL champions Dinamo Zagreb, having transferred from Vukovar 1991 for a reported fee of around €50,000.
+He was presented by Dinamo ahead of the second half of the 2025–26 season.

 International career

 As his parents are a Ghanaian father and a Filipino mother, Tabinas is eligible to represent Ghana or the Philippines at international level.
 Despite being born in Japan, he is not eligible to represent the Japanese international team due to Japanese local rule.

-Philippines

 In December 2022, he made his debut for the Philippines in a 1–0 friendly defeat against Vietnam.

+Tabinas scored his first international goal on 9 June 2026 in a friendly against Myanmar at the Rizal Memorial Stadium.

 Personal life

 He is the younger brother of fellow professional footballer Jefferson Tabinas.